-- Provide local SQL Server professionals with excellent training and networking opportunities
+- Provide local data professionals with excellent training and networking opportunities

 How It Started

-The SQLSaturday concept took shape in May 2007.
-That's when planning for the first SQL Server-focused event, held in October 2007, began.
+The SQLSaturday concept took shape in May 2007, with the first SQL Server focused event, taking place in October 2007.
 From the start, the hope was to leverage the SQLSaturday model, investments, and lessons learned to help other cities and groups host their own events.
-Tampa held one in February 2008, and SQLSaturday events have grown steadily ever since.
-PASS continues to collect lessons learned in an effort to continually improve the event model and encourage more events to take place all over the world.
-PASS also maintains and supports the SQLSaturday website resources that reduce the time and effort required to plan and execute the event.
+Tampa, Florida held an event in February 2008, and SQLSaturday events have grown steadily ever since, with close to 120 events taking place each year.
+PASS continues to collect feedback to continually improve the event model and encourage more events to take place all over the world.
+PASS also maintains and supports the SQLSaturday website resources, which reduce the time and effort required to plan and execute the event.

 Funding and Ownership of SQLSaturday

-The SQLSaturday brand name and website are owned by the Professional Association for SQL Server (PASS).
-PASS licenses the use of both to groups or individuals that want to host a SQL Server training event at no charge.
-Event hosts take full ownership of their events.
-They plan, organize, and operate the entire venture from start to finish.
+The SQLSaturday brand name and website are owned by PASS.
+PASS licenses the use of both to groups or individuals that want to host a training event at no charge.
+SQLSaturday Organizers take full ownership of their events by planning, organizing, and operating the entire venture from start to finish.
 PASS provides the tools and coaching to make each SQLSaturday event a resounding success.
-PASS is determined to stay true to the grassroots nature of SQLSaturday - all sponsorship funds collected by events go to the event.
+PASS is determined to stay true to the grassroots nature of SQLSaturday — all sponsorship funds collected by events go to the event.
 No fee or percentage is paid back to PASS or SQLSaturday.com.
-Just like the founders of SQLSaturday - Andy Warren, Brian Knight, and Steve Jones - PASS believes SQLSaturday has a tremendous, positive impact on the future of SQL Server and its user communities.
+Just like the founders of SQLSaturday — Andy Warren, Brian Knight, and Steve Jones — PASS believes SQLSaturday has a tremendous, positive impact on the future of the Microsoft data platform and its user communities.